 The zoom lenses above are solid value plays, but if you’re looking for top-tier optical performance, give the Canon 17-55mm f/2.8 a serious look.
 Despite a similar zoom range as the 18-55mm kit lens offered with most of Canon’s APS-C cameras, this lens is a totally different animal.
 Most notable is the fast f/2.8 maximum aperture, but you also get excellent sharpness, minimal distortion, and fast autofocus.
 For discerning enthusiasts who want the best out of their Canon DSLR, the 17-55mm f/2.8 is the top “pro” walk-around zoom.

 Why isn’t the 17-55mm f/2.8 ranked higher?
-At around $800, it costs more than most entry-level and mid-range camera bodies.
-More, the USM autofocus is great for stills but not as good as STM for video, which is a priority for many who buy a Canon DSLR.
-All things considered, the 17-55mm f/2.8 is a nice match for an enthusiast model like the 80D, but overkill for the cheaper Rebel series.
+It's decently pricey and very heavy at 22.4 ounces—in fact, it's the heaviest EF-S lens on this list.
+In addition, the USM autofocus is great for stills but not as good as STM for video, which is a priority for many who buy a Canon DSLR.
+All things considered, the 17-55mm f/2.8 is a nice match for enthusiast camera models like the 90D and for those who plan on staying within the Canon ecosystem for a long time, but may be overkill for the cheaper Rebel series.

 See the Canon 17-55mm f/2.8 IS USM